 Club Championships Cup

-This took place in conjunction with SoSOL 7 at Penicuik Estate on Sunday 6 November.
-See the Penicuik Estate event item for further details and full results.
+This took place in conjunction with SoSOL 7 at Dechmont Law, Livingston, on Sunday 4 November.
+See this news item for further details about the event.

 The winners were:

 Junior Boy – Calum Robertson